Annual Report

 center where Harding continued its presence in Memphis,

-TN and its commitment to the urban world.
-The dream
+Tennessee, and its commitment to the urban world.

-included helping students and churches engage the city.
+Focused on helping students and churches engage the city,

-world is an urban place, and the local church is called to be
+world is an urban place, and local churches are called to be

-feel a sense of anticipation of more ways the Spirit will work
+movement and feel a sense of anticipation of more ways the

-through the church in the city.
-Thank you for your prayers
+Spirit will work through the church in the city.
+Thank you for

 God is moving!